grafana/Grafana-Alloy-for-Beginners/README.md

 ```
 git clone https://github.com/grafana/Grafana-Alloy-for-Beginners.git
 ```
-- cd into the project, start a new command-line interface in your Operating System and run:
+- start a new command-line interface in your Operating System and run:
 ```
+#in the project directory
 make run
 ```
 - To stop the environment, use the following command:
 ```
+#in the project directory
 make stop
 ```
 In a separate terminal, open the project using a text editor of your choice.